Pregnancy and Pre Planning

 Iodine is important as an ingredient for the production of thyroid hormones.
 Thyroid hormones in turn are responsible for a range of body metabolism functions, and during pregnancy can have an impact on baby’s brain development.

 Having a “check up” before you start trying to get pregnant is often a useful way of optimising your health for pregnancy.
 There is an opportunity to address any questions you have about the issues discussed above.
 If you have any health problems your doctor can discuss how to manage these leading into pregnancy.
-This may also include a review of any medications you are taking to ensure that they are appropriate and safe for pregnancy.
+This may also include a review of any medications you are taking to ensure they are appropriate and safe for pregnancy.
 Sometimes medications need to be changed, and this is best done pre-pregnancy rather than once you are pregnant.